What Is Interpersonal Therapy?

 Dynamic interpersonal therapy is based on the premise that psychological symptoms, such as depression, are often a response to difficulties in relationships.
 It was initially developed in the 1970s by Gerald Klerman and Myrna Weissman for the treatment of depression.

-While DIT was initially developed to treat depression, it has been adapted for other mental health conditions such as anxiety disorders, eating disorders, and bipolar disorder.
-It’s an evidence-based treatment, meaning that it’s been tested in research studies and found to be effective for certain conditions.
+While DIT treats depression, it has been adapted for other mental health conditions such as anxiety disorders, eating disorders, and bipolar disorder.
+It’s an evidence-based treatment, meaning that it occurs in research studies and is effective for certain conditions.

 What are the Different Types of Interpersonal Therapy?